 From the moment they arrive on campus, your student will explore new subjects, meet new people and begin the transformation into becoming a college student.
 Being at college doesn't mean they no longer need their families.
 But they do need different things from you than they have before, and your influence remains strong.
 It's important for you to stay connected and involved.
 We hope this list of FAQs will help answer your questions and help you identify the resources your student needs to succeed.

-The student can go to their Whitman portal and log in.
-Once logged in they can click on Financial Aid and then loans.
+Your student can go to their Whitman portal and log in.
+Once logged in, they can select Financial Aid and then loans.
 They can accept the loans online and the Financial Aid office will process them.

-This completely depends on the class your student takes.
+The cost depends on the classes your student takes.
 Your student could pay very little or as much as $370 per class.
-Your student can save money by purchasing our used books that are available on a first-come, first-served basis.
-The Whitman College Bookstore provides rentals on as many high-end textbooks as possible.
+Your student can save money by purchasing used books that are available on a first-come, first-served basis.
+The bookstore provides rentals on as many high-end textbooks as possible.

 Residence Life and Housing